akoenig/ninit/README.md

 That's all!

 Okay, one last step: Send me a pull request and I will integrate your template into _ninit_ and push a new version to the npm registry :)

+## Bootstrapping

+So this was the part of the contribution.
+There is also a generator which can bootstrap a new project out of a template.

+### Installation

+    npm install -g ninit

+### Usage example

+    ninit akoenig.express-rest

+_ninit_ will generate a new application that has the structure of the `akoenig.express-rest` template.

+If you need an overview about the current available templates you could check the respective [directory](https://github.com/akoenig/ninit/tree/master/templates) or just type `ninit ls`

 ## Changelog